SanDaws/Zenny-Api/README.md

 - [@The-G-Man-Half-Life](https://www.github.com/The-G-Man-Half-Life)
 ## Zenny as project
 ### Why?
-most of the time when people try to get their personal  budgets done found themself in spreadsheets, doing codes, adjusting diagrams and wasting time.
+Most of the time when people try to get their personal  budgets done found themself in spreadsheets, doing codes, adjusting diagrams and wasting time.
 Whit this project we create a solution, this aplication will allow you to register all your income and outcome money and have a trazability of when and how much do you use your money.

 ## Packages

-we use this packages:
+We use this packages:

 [![Dotnet 8.0](https://img.shields.io/badge/SDK-Dotnet_8.0-green?logo=.NET)](https://dotnet.microsoft.com/es-es/)